alejandracapis/book-table-acm/README.md

-# Little-lemon-repo
+# Meta Front-End Developer Professional Certificate: Capstone project
-Front-end developer capstone project: "Little Lemon Restaurant"
+Creatin a restaurant app for "Little Lemon Restaurant" customers to be able to book a table.